JamesTrick/TextClustering/README.md

 # Clustering Email Responses To Identify Similar Responses

-Within an Email Support an environment, knowledge is stored in knowledge articles.
+Within an Email Support an environment topics and resources are often stored within knowledge articles.
 These articles are typically created on an as-needed basis and then attached as emails come through.
 Due to way Knowledge Articles are created, there is a heavy importance on agents reporting and suggesting new articles.
 However, for agents there is a constant trade-off between doing cases and reporting what's needed.
 Consequently, we have a number of large KAs that have a high case count but are considered a 'catch-all'.
 From a reporting perspective, these KAs likely dominate reports despite haing little value.